A Detailed Comparison of Unit, Integration and Functional Testing:

 - A unit test tests small pieces of code or individual functions so the issues/errors found in these test cases are independent and do not impact the other test cases.

 - Another important advantage is that the unit test cases simplify and make testing of code easier.
-So, it becomes easier to resolve issues at a later stage too because only the latest change in the code is to be tested.
+So, it becomes easier to resolve the issues at a later stage too as only the latest change in the code is to be tested.

 - Unit test saves time and cost, and it is reusable and easy to maintain.

 What is Integration Testing?